ryanjwise/oil-in-wax/README.md

 ## R15 Explain the different high-level components (abstractions) in your app

+## R15 Explain the different high-level components (abstractions) in your app

+Built with ruby on rails, Oil-in-Wax follows the MVC architecture to separate its concerns.
+With the Model(M) controlling the data IO, the View(V) controlling the User Interface, and the Controller(C) handling the logic and translation between the two.
+Typically each high-level component of the app will have its own Model, View set, and Controller.
+Although there are additional helper models to assist with data normalisation, controllers with shared scope to deal with intertwined functionality, and shared views to allow consistency throughout the site.

+The primary abstractions within the app are as follows:

+1. `User`
+2. `Store`
+3. `Candle`
+4. `Cart`
+5. `Order`

+The `User` is an entity with elevated access and data stored within the app.
+Whilst anybody can browse to the splash page and look through stock, engaging any further requires a signed-in user account.
+The MVC for a user is controlled primarily through the devise gem and requires a user to have a unique email address and password.
+Some alterations have been made to the devise default extending it to require a username to anonymously identify users, and shipping address details through the address model.
+Update and View methods for User information are handled by the `home` controller.
+Some data sanitisation for devise is stored in the Application(parent) controller for simplicity.

+A single `Store` can be opened by any user.
+It allows a user to create, update and view any `Candle` listing they may wish to make.
+All a store needs is a name by which to identify it.

+A `Store` can list many `Candles`.
+Each candle is a separate sale item belonging to a `User` through their `Store`.
+Each candle will have a price, order count, name, and description.
+This information is then formatted and used in the listing presented to other users.

+A `Cart` is a transient record.
+It stores a list of candles that a user has expressed an intention to purchase from a single store.
+Since multiple stores exist within the marketplace, having an item in a cart should restrict users from adding items from other stores.
+Users can continue to add and remove items from their cart until they are happy and choose to make a purchase, the cart will then render a purchase screen outlining their line items and redirecting them to the Stripe payment screen.
+At the time of redirection, the cart will enter a 'pending' state and increment the order count of each candle within it.
+Once confirmation of sale has been received from Stripe, the cart will enter a 'complete' state before generating an `Order` and destroying itself.

+An `Order` is a record of sale.
+It is generated once the `Cart` has confirmed the payment has been successful and links a buying `User` with a purchased `Candle`.
+The Order also stores information regarding quantities of purchase, the price at the time of sale of each item, total price, and the Stripe receipt.
+Records of orders are currently rendered by the `home` controller along with user information.

 ## R16 Detail any third party services that your app will use

 - Stripe